About HLS Streaming

 HLS Desktop Support

-On desktops in Flash mode, JW Player supports all features of Version 5 of the HLS IETF draft.
+On desktops in Flash mode, JW Player supports a subset of features from Protocol 6 Version 13 of the HLS IETF draft.
 These features are included in the Premium edition:

 - Variant playlists, both with adaptive streaming and manual quality selection support.